Ch. 02

 "Papá."

 The apartment was the apartment.
 Two bedrooms, a kitchen, a living room that served as office, library, and museum.
-On the wall behind the couch: a framed photograph of the FIAT plant in Ferreyra, Córdoba.
-A group of engineers standing in front of an assembly line, Gianni second from the left, younger and thinner, smiling in a way Lucia had never seen him smile in person.
-Next to it, a photo of Avenida Rivadavia in Quilmes, taken from the corner where the empanada place used to be.
-On the bookshelf, between technical manuals and old editions of Corriere della Sera: a model Fiat 600 in pale blue, the kind that every Argentine family had in the seventies, that Gianni had bought at a flea market in San Telmo in ninety-nine and kept on the shelf ever since.
-The apartment was half Milan, half Buenos Aires, and the halves didn't fit together any better than the man who lived in them.
+On the wall behind the couch, a framed photograph of the FIAT plant in Ferreyra, Córdoba: a row of engineers in front of an assembly line, Gianni second from the left, younger and thinner, smiling in a way Lucia had never seen him smile in person.
+Next to it, Avenida Rivadavia in Quilmes, shot from the corner where the empanada place used to be.
+The apartment was half Milan, half Buenos Aires.
+The halves didn't fit.
+Neither did Gianni.

 He was cooking.
 He was always cooking when she came.
 It was how he made the visit feel planned, even when she showed up unannounced.
 Tonight it was pasta e fagioli, the Milanese version, which he made with the seriousness of a man feeding his daughter.